 1. Professional obligation

-We will observe the byelaws, regulations and ethical guidelines of the Institute of Financial Accountants and Association of Accounting Technicians in England & Wales and accept instructions to act for you on the basis that we will act in accordance with those guidelines.
+We will observe the byelaws, regulations and ethical guidelines of the Association of Chartered Certified Accountants in England & Wales and accept instructions to act for you on the basis that we will act in accordance with those guidelines.
 In particular, you give us authority to correct errors made by HM Revenue & Customs (HMRC) where we became aware of them.
 We will not be liable for any loss, damage or cost arising from our compliance with statutory or regulatory obligations.

 In accordance with the disclosure requirements of the provision of services regulations 2009, our professional indemnity insurer is Hiscox Insurance Company Limited, 1 Great St. Helens, London, EC3A 6HX UK

 Where you give us confidential information we shall at all times keep it confidential, except as required by law or as provided for in regulatory, ethical or other professional pronouncements applicable to this engagement.

 We may, on occasions, subcontract work on your affairs to other tax or accounting professionals.
 The subcontractors will be bound by our client confidentiality terms

 We reserve the right to act during this engagement for other clients whose interests may be adverse to yours.
 We will notify you immediately should we become aware of any conflict of interest to which we are subject in relation to you.

 We have safeguards that can be implemented to protect the interest of different clients if a conflict arises.
 Where conflicts are identified which cannot be managed in a way that protects your interests then we will discuss with you but we may be unable to provide further services.